National University (San Diego, California): History

 The university's board of trustees established the National University System in 2001 with Jerry Lee appointed chancellor of the system.
 The university was re-organized as a multi-tiered alliance of individual educational and research institutions with each of its respective leaders (including the National University president) reporting to the chancellor.
 In 2006, National University earned an Emmy Award from the National Academy of Television Arts & Sciences, Pacific Southwest Chapter, for its "One University" commercial.
 In 2007, Dana Gibson was appointed as National's third president, and Lee became President Emeritus.
 Two years later, Gibson left National and Patricia E. Potter served as interim president.
 Michael R. Cunningham became president and chancellor in 2013.

 As of 2010, National University was the second-largest private, non-profit institution of higher education in California and the 12th largest private, non-profit organization in the United States.
 At National University's 40th anniversary, the system had an endowment of over $400 million and real estate valued over $145 million.
-The university had over 24,000 enrollment with over 130 undergraduate and graduate academic degree programs and 23 teacher credential programs at 28 campuses in California, a satellite campus in Henderson, Nevada, and over 100 online academic programs.
+The university had over 24,000 enrollment with over 130 undergraduate and graduate academic degree programs and 23 teacher credential programs at 28 campuses in California and over 100 online academic programs.

+In 2017, the university received recognition in Washington Monthly as a "top school for adult learners".

 In 2019, T. Denny Sanford donated $350 million to National University to rename the university's School of Education to the Sanford College of Education.
 In addition to the name change, a tuition decrease was announced, aided by Sanford's donation.

 In 2021, the university was sanctioned by the American Association of University Professors "for infringement of governance standards".